nmfs-opensci/nmfs-jhub/Set-up-daskhub.md

 ## Test if the url is working

-`dhub.bluemountain123.live` using the example would be the url.
+`http:\\dhub.bluemountain123.live` would be the url using the example domain above.
 Test that it is working (shows a JupyterHub login) before moving on.
 This is what you should see:

 <img width="378" alt="image" src="https://github.com/nmfs-opensci/nmfs-jhub/assets/2545978/1d71683f-9c8d-4f9b-ae79-dfa0a5c86712">

 ## Set-up https on your JupyterHub

-[Read documentation](https://tljh.jupyter.org/en/latest/howto/admin/https.html) Log back into your cluster.
+Log back into your cluster.
 Got to portal.azure.com, click on your Kubernetes cluster name, and then click on "Connect".
 Then click on "Cloud Shell".
+[Read documentation about https](https://tljh.jupyter.org/en/latest/howto/admin/https.html)

 Once you are on the shell, type

 ```
 nano dconfig.yaml
 ```
 to edit the config file.
 Paste this in and save.
 Note the additional `jupyterhub:` in the yaml file.
-This is not in a plain JupyterHub with Kubernetes config file.
+This is not in a plain JupyterHub with Kubernetes config file (i.e. in a non-daskhub, the `jupyterhub:` bit is not there and everything is moved to left by 2 spaces).
 ```
-juptyerhub:
+jupyterhub:
   proxy:
     https:
       enabled: true
       hosts:
-        - dhub.opensci.live
+        - dhub.bluemountain123.live
       letsencrypt:
-        contactEmail: eli.holmes@noaa.gov
+        contactEmail: your@email.com
 ```

 ## Update the JupyterHub installation